singer-io/getting-started/BEST_PRACTICES.md

 not emit any RECORD, SCHEMA, or STATE messages.

 The format of the discovery output is as follows.
-The top level is an object, with a single key called "streams", that points to an array.
-Each item of the array is an object with two keys:
+The top level is an object, with a single key called "streams", that points to a map where each key is a stream name and each value is the discovered schema for that stream.

-* name - the name of the stream
-* schema - the discovered schema for the stream

 The discovered schema is in JSON schema format, with one extension.
 Properties may optionally contain a `selectable` attribute, which means